chickenbror/ABCgame/README.md

 ## "How can the game be developed in the future?"
 ##### Tech-wise:
-- Use other speech APIs? >> Shorter latency, more config freedom
+- Use other cloud-based speech APIs? >> Pros: Shorter latency, more config choices, wider browser support.
+Cons: requires paid subscription.
 - apply SSXML, eg "Name a <em>SOMETHING</em>"
 - Use web-crawler to automatically create questions, eg from Wikipedia's list of things
 - Suggest adding a new answer to the database, if many players said it